 By exploring and appreciating the interaction between the natural and human worlds, the children’s knowledge of where they live and their understanding of others increases.
 It raises awareness of our responsibilities towards the environment and other people.
 We look at a huge variety of topics: the weather, volcanoes and earthquakes, the coast and the impact humans have on our environment: deforestation, climate change and plastics in the oceans are crucial topics.
 We learn about mountains, maps and rivers and the the 3Rs - reduce, reuse, recycle, and have a very active eco-committee.
-We ‘visit’ Mexico, India and Kenya and a range of locations in Europe.
-Class based work uses text books, maps, atlases, appropriate websites and DVDs.
+We ‘visit’ Mexico, India, Antarctica and Kenya and a range of locations in Europe.
+Class based work involves text books, maps, atlases and websites.

-Learning is enhanced by visiting trips and activities - The Living Rainforest is a fabulous environment to bring lessons on the tropical rainforest to life for Year 5.
-Chapatti and Dahl making is popular as a part of exploring India with all the senses, the weather forecast from the ‘Berky’ studios where pairs record one another with iPads is fun and educational.
+Learning is enhanced by visiting trips and activities - The Living Rainforest, for instance, is a fabulous environment to bring lessons on the tropical rainforest to life for Year 5.
+Chapatti and Dahl making is popular as a part of Year 4’s exploration of India, the weather forecast from the ‘Berky’ studios where pairs record one another with iPads is fun and educational.
 We look at waste’s impact with a recycling workshop and the Year 6 river trip to the Wye and Severn - to measure and record water flows links computing and geography lessons in a really fun and engaging way!